gardner-lab/multi-channel-tweetynet/README.md

 ## Results

 Our results validate previous reports from [[1]](#1).
 In addition, we demonstrate TweetyNet's sensitivity to input representation (particularly in the presence of noise) and the success of a multi-channel, "wideband" input.
 The later result comes with caveats discussed below.
+In the figures shown below the legend labels indicate the FFT size used to construct inputs to the network.
+The labels "Wideband" and "Extreme-Wideband" correspond to networks processing multi-channel inputs, each composed of input representations derived from FFT sizes of 256, 512, 1024 and 64, 128, 256, 512, 1024, 2048, 4096, respectively.

 <img src="https://github.com/gardner-lab/multi-channel-tweetynet/blob/master/figs/accnoise.png">